-As delicious as they are, Philly Cheese Steak sandwiches are notorious for their heartburn-inducing piles of greasy meat and oozing cheese on a processed white bread roll.
-But, with a few healthy tweaks, they can fit into your healthy eating plan.
-By using fresh veggies, lean sirloin steak, and smaller whole wheat rolls, you can get the same authentic flavor without the extra fat and calories.
+As delicious as they are, traditional Philly cheese steaks are notorious for heartburn-inducing piles of greasy meat and oozing cheese on a processed white bread roll.
+But with a few healthy tweaks, they can fit into your healthy eating plan.
+By using fresh veggies, lean sirloin steak, and smaller whole-wheat rolls, you can get the same authentic flavor without the extra fat and calories.
 Slap on a slice of provolone cheese and you’ve got yourself a meal!

 2 tsp. olive oil